mhalttu/SomaCMS/README.md

 * Create new text document
 * Javadoc
 * Uploading a new version of the same file
+* Separate page specific scripts
+* Message when a file was deleted or added?

 Things I'm Not Too Proud Of
 ---------------------------